nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 }
 ```

 As long as we distribute the data bundle with the workflow code, this will enable anyone to quickly try out the workflow without having to supply their own inputs or pointing to the parameter file.
+Besides, we can provide URLs to where files are stored and Nextflow will download them automatically.

 ### 5.7.
 Run with the demo profile